 For most of these plant arrangements — as with many accessory arrangements in general — strength in numbers seems to be key to achieving a high impact look.

 • Topsy Turvy.
 Suspended upside down gardening is the, sorry, height of cool.
 There are a lot of variations on the market at the moment, but a personal favorite is Boskke's sky planter pictured above.

 • Potted Plantelier. — that’s plant plus chandelier incase you were wondering.
 I spotted this over at Martha Stewart, and can't wait to try it myself.
 They used mint, but nearly any herb or small plant would work.

 • Plants gone wild.
 OK, I'll admit that I'm still not sure whether I like this arrangement for its own sake or not, but I do like the idea of hanging plants to dress up an unsightly exterior wall, or just to add some whimsy to a lackluster spot.

+• Gracing the Balcony.
 If you're lucky enough to have a balcony and a landlord/ condo association nice enough to let you decorate it how you'd like, then you can turn your little perch into a little paradise.
 Attach potted plants to the railings and line others up around the perimeter.